marywyg/Cpp-Asm-Bandpass-Filter/README.md

 - Multiple threads
 - The FIR algorithm in C++ for applying bandpass filter
 - The FIR algorithm in assembly for applying bandpass filter

-## What is not yet done
+- GUI interface made using Windows Forms

-- Optimalization
+## To-do
-- Cleaning up the code in application project
+- Clean up of code
-- Interface
+- Removal of old console project